Lola-W/SOMA-seq/README.md

 ### Monopogen ###

-Please reference the github repo for [Monopogen](https://github.com/KChen-lab/Monopogen) for trouble-shooting.
+Please reference the github repo of [Monopogen](https://github.com/KChen-lab/Monopogen) for trouble-shooting.

 Before running Monopogen, ensure you have: